hamzaaitbrik/RedditDMBot/README.md

 7 - Deletes the user from the list of users<br/>

 # How to use
+1 - Change the variables that needs to be changed in variables.py<br/>
-1 - Run fillUsernames.csv.py to get usernames into usernames.csv, or fill it yourself (:
+2 - Run fillUsernames.csv.py to get usernames into usernames.csv, or fill it yourself (:<br/>
-2 - Run py.py
+3 - Run py.py